Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Novel RCP-OTFS ISAC Model Formulation

 \subsection{Time Domain Analysis for RCP Waveforms}

-In this section, a novel expression for the delay-time channel matrix is derived.
+In this section, the expression for the delay-time channel matrix is derived.
 Let's consider a multicarrier \gls{RCP} waveform with $MN$ symbols per frame.
 The received signal is obtained according to \eqref{eq:RxMultipathCP}.
 The received signal without \gls{CP} is given as \cite{Raviteja2019_2,Keskin2024,Keskin2021}

 By sampling at the symbol rate, the following discrete observations, expressed in matrix form, are obtained